 - Be Realistic About Expectations: Establish achievable objectives for the position while steering clear of unrealistic requirements to prevent potential candidates from withdrawing their applications.

 Real-World Example: Google creates its job descriptions with precision to highlight the key responsibilities and required skills along with cultural expectations associated with each role.
-The company maintains consistent job postings and evaluations through its structured process known as “job scorecards.”
+The company Google maintains consistent job postings and evaluations through its structured process known as “job scorecards”.

-Statistics: A CareerBuilder survey discovered that 60% of applicants would forgo applying for a job with unclear descriptions, showing that precise job postings are essential.
+A CareerBuilder survey discovered that 60% of applicants would forgo applying for a job with unclear descriptions which shows that precise job postings are essential.

 2. Use an Applicant Tracking System (ATS)

-Applicant Tracking Systems (ATS) handle job applications by automating their reception, examination, and management stages.
-ATS facilitates effective communication with job candidates and automates the ranking of applications according to established standards, reducing manual workload for HR teams.
+Why It Matters: Applicant Tracking Systems (ATS) handle job applications by automating their reception, examination and management stages.
+Applicant Tracking Systems (ATS) facilitate effective communication with job candidates and automate the ranking of applications according to established standards which reduces manual workload for HR teams.

 How to Implement: